Sambhav300899/dl4yt/README.md

 This is a project for providing a platform for youtube content creators to harness the power of Deep Learning techniques.

 ## Todo
-[]Frame Interpolation using https://people.cs.umass.edu/~hzjiang/projects/superslomo/ for video frame interpolation to convert  30fps videos to higher frame raters
+*Frame Interpolation using https://people.cs.umass.edu/~hzjiang/projects/superslomo/ for video frame interpolation to convert  30fps videos to higher frame raters.
-[]Super res for video/image upscaling
+*Super res for video/image upscaling